 2. Blanch the zest in a small pan of boiling water for 30 seconds.
 Drain and repeat.
 (This reduces bitterness.)

 4. Remove the syrup from the heat and strain out the orange zest.
 Add up to 1 cup of the fresh juice to the syrup.
-(Exactly how much to use depends on the taste and consistency you prefer.
-I found myself stopping slightly shy of a cup and drinking the rest.)
+(Exactly how much to use depends on the taste and consistency you prefer — also on the potency of the oranges.
+Some years I’ve stopped short of a cup, other years I’ve needed more.)

 Makes 2-3 cups.